 At-home and onsite video visitation guidelines for Caldwell Parish Correctional Center, when this service is available, can be found by going to the visitation information page.

 We highly recommend that you call 318-649-5600 first for any changes due to staff shortages or other unforeseen circumstances, including whether your inmate has become ill and is unable to be in the general population where video kiosks are available.

 How Long Will These Changes Last?

-Experts in the study of the COVID-19 Coronavirus are anticipating that spread of the virus will be a ongoing concern for Caldwell Parish, the state of Louisiana and the entire United States until the end of 2021 and maybe even beyond.
+Experts in the study of the COVID-19 are anticipating that spread of the virus will be a ongoing concern for Caldwell Parish, the state of Louisiana and the entire United States until well into 2022 and maybe even beyond.
 We are witnessing the virus becoming more contagious, but less deadly over time.
 Many people think that the 'more contagious, but less deadly' Omicron variant will infect so many people that a higher level of natural immunity for the majority of Americans will be the end result.

 Will the Inmates in Caldwell Parish Correctional Center Be Safe from Getting Sick With COVID-19 Coronavirus?

 Whether the inmates are safe from contracting the coronavirus depends entirely on two things:

 At this stage most people who get the coronavirus show very few symptoms beyond what you might experience with a bad cold or a mild case of the common flu.
 In fact, the Omicron variant is turning out to be less deadly than the common flu we experience every year.

 Studies that have been done are showing that the hardest hit are those 60 years of age and older, those with pre-existing medical issues like diabetes, leukemia or obese individuals.
 Young men and women rarely become very ill, and when they do, seem to recover quickly.